accessibilitywars/zaw2/content/pages/about.md

 ## Our Mission

 We are a community of Guild Wars 2 gamers with accessibility needs.
 We aim to help accommodate a wide range of needs, from physical to cognitive.
-To this end, with the help of the community, we publish and archive low-intensity (LI) builds that can allow players to solo more difficult content, and comfortably contribute in group play across game modes.
+To this end, with the help of the community, we publish and archive accessible builds that can allow players to solo more difficult content, and comfortably contribute in group play across game modes.

 ## Contributions